 This is the opposite of sustainable food production.
 Without petroleum inputs, no part of the standard salad can reach my table.

-Earlier this year in the San Francisco Chronicle, Chad Heeler calculated that his breakfast of Irish oatmeal, organic red raspberries, and fair trade coffee had consumed eight ounces of crude oil before he 'put spoon to cereal.'
+In the San Francisco Chronicle in 2006, Chad Heeler calculated that his breakfast of Irish oatmeal, organic red raspberries, and fair trade coffee had consumed eight ounces of crude oil before he 'put spoon to cereal.'
 The Leopold Center on Sustainable Agriculture at Iowa State University estimates that conventionally grown produce travels about 1500 miles from the field to the plate.

 We can do better.

-'Leaning Local' Wilted Salad: Each year I grow my own salad greens and onions in a sunny area in my downtown side yard.
-At the Lexington Farmers Market I buy organic, free range eggs grown less than 30 miles away.
-Good Foods Market carries Kentucky-grown bacon.
+'Leaning Local' Wilted Salad: For part of each year the built-in gardener at our house grows our own salad greens, onions and herbs in a sunny area in our downtown side yard.
+At the Lexington Farmers Market I buy organic, free range eggs grown less than 30 miles away, and bacon from nearby farms.
+When we don't have homegrown greens, I can often find them there.
+Good Foods Market also carries Kentucky-grown eggs and bacon, and sometimes Kentucky-grown salad greens.
 My salt and vinegar still travel many miles.
 It's not a perfectly sustainable meal, but it moves in that direction.

 I asked Victoria Bhavsar, Ph.D., to name one high impact way to reduce fossil fuel consumption while eating great food.
-Dr. Bhavsar is a UK staff member who is working with others to launch a new undergraduate major in sustainable agriculture in August, 2006.
-Her advice: 'If you eat meat ' especially beef ' buy it locally.
+Dr. Bhavsar worked with others to launch the University of Kentucky's undergraduate major in sustainable agriculture in 2006.
+Her advice: 'If you eat meat—especially beef—buy it locally.
 Calves grown in Kentucky travel to Denver to a feed lot.
-Their feed ' corn ' travels a long way to get to them.
+Their feed 'corn' travels a long way to get to them.
 There's the waste problem.
 And then the cattle are shipped all the way back here.'

 In addition to growing your own food and buying from local growers, here are other ways to 'lean local:'